Dreaming381/Latios-Framework-Documentation/Core/Collection and Managed Struct Components.md

 systems.
 This orders the compilation so that Unity’s source generators can see the full `ExistComponent` definitions, thus solving the issue.

+## Collection Aspects

+Sometimes, you may have a collection component that contains data you want to keep internal, but then wish to expose parts of that data with potentially different access restrictions.
+You can define a collection aspect via implementing the `ICollectionAspect<T>` interface where `T` is your custom collection aspect type.

+You can retrieve an Collection Aspect from an entity via `LatiosWorldUnmanaged.GetCollectionAspect<T>()`.

 ## Collection Component Dependency Management

 Collection components have an intrinsic understanding of the `Dependency`